Trends

 Does the proportion of people with disability (aged 15–64) satisfied with the quality of assistance received from formal service providers vary by remoteness?

 This bar chart shows the proportion of people with disability aged 15–64 who are satisfied with the quality of assistance received from formal service providers, grouped by remoteness.
-In 2018, 81% of people with disability in major cities and 76% in inner regional areas were satisfied with the quality of assistance received from formal service providers.
+In 2022, 80% of people with disability in major cities and 78% in inner regional areas were satisfied with the quality of assistance received from formal service providers (please note that some categories were not published due to small sample numbers and to protect confidentiality).

 More detailed data by age group are shown in the table.